Emergency medical services in the United Kingdom: Private ambulance services

 Private ambulance services are common in the UK, with over 200 providers, and their use under contract to the NHS to answer 999 calls has been growing year on year, with every NHS ambulance trust using private providers in each year from 2011 to 2014, and contracted providers answering three-quarters of a million 999 calls in that three-year period.
-Expenditure on private ambulances in England increased from £37M in 2011–12 to £67.5M in 2013/4, rising in London from £796,000 to more than £8.8M.
-In 2014–15, these 10 ambulance services spent £57.6M on 333,329 callouts of private or voluntary services – an increase of 156% since 2010–11.
+Expenditure on private ambulances in England increased from £37 million in 2011–12 to £67.5 million in 2013/4, rising in London from £796,000 to more than £8.8 million.
+In 2014–15, these 10 ambulance services spent £57.6 million on 333,329 callouts of private or voluntary services – an increase of 156% since 2010–11.
 This use of private contractors for frontline services has been politically controversial, although 56% of the British public believe that greater private sector involvement will help maintain or improve standards in the NHS.

 In 2013, the CQC found 97% of private ambulance services to be providing good care.
 These private, registered services are represented by the Independent Ambulance Association.
 In 2017 the Commission warned all independent ambulance providers that during its inspections it had found "problems with the safety" of the care offered.
 70 independent ambulance providers had been inspected and improvement notices had been issued to 25 out of 39 whose reports had been published.
-Plymouth Central Ambulance Service and Intrim Medical and Rescue Services were closed down after very poor practice was found.
+Plymouth Central Ambulance Service and Interim Medical and Rescue Services were closed down after very poor practice was found.

 There are also a number of unregistered services operating, who do not provide ambulance transport, but only provide response on an event site.
 These firms are not regulated, and are not subject to the same checks as the registered providers, although they may operate similar vehicles, and offer near identical services.

 Voluntary aid services

 There are a number of voluntary ambulance providers, sometimes known as Voluntary Aid Services or Voluntary Aid Societies (VAS), with the main ones being the British Red Cross and St John Ambulance.
 The history of the voluntary ambulance services pre-dates any government organised service, and includes service in both World Wars.

 As they are in direct competition for work with the private ambulance providers, the voluntary providers do operate with some paid ambulance staff to fulfil their contracts.

-Voluntary organisations have also provided cover for the public when unionised NHS ambulance trust staff have taken industrial action.
+In the past, voluntary organisations have also provided cover for the public when unionised NHS ambulance trust staff have taken industrial action.

 There are a number of smaller voluntary ambulance organisations, fulfilling specific purposes, such as Hatzalah who provide emergency medical services to the orthodox Jewish community in some cities.
 These have however run into difficulties due to use of vehicles not legally recognised as ambulances.